a11y-tool-sandbox/eslint-plugin-ember-a11y-testing/README.md

 There are a few rules in this plugin to facilitate `eslint --fix`, so we recommend you keep all of them on.

-### Cofniguring which helpers to assert audit after
+### Configuring which helpers to assert audit after

 By default, eslint-plugin-ember-a11y-testing will ensure there is a call to `a11yAudit` after this subset of helpers from